Pamikk/machine_learning/notes.md

   + learning rate
     + too small: slow
     + too large: can overshot the minimum so may fail to converge or even diverge
+  + SGD
+  + momentum
+  + Adam

+## Algorithms
++ Random Forest
+  + Decision Tree
+    + binary tree elements of random forests
+    + classification and Regression Trees(CART)
+      + root node represents a single input
+      + split point on varaible
+    + greedy splitting
+      + very best split point chosen eatch time
+    + criterion
+      + measure the quality of a split
+      + Gini impurity
+        + randomly pick a data point
+        + randomly classify it according to the class distribution in the data
+        + probability that we classify the datapoint wrong
+        + for C classes
+        $$ G=\sum_{i=1}^C p(i)*(1-p(i))$$
+        where p(i) is probability the data point belongs to class i
+        + 0 is the lowest and best possible
+        + maximize Gini Gain
+          +substract the weightedd impurities of the branches from the oiginal impurity
+      + Entropy and information gain
+        + Entropy - how much variance the ddata has
+          $$E = - \sum_i^C p_i log_2 p_i$$
+          $p_i$ is probability randomly picking an element of class i
+        + weight the entropy of each bracn by how many elelments it has
+        + information Gain = how much engropy we removed after weight
+    + Grow tree as follows
+      + training set is N, sample N cases at random, wt replacement
+      + M input variables, number m << M($m=\sqrt{m}$ or $m=1/3M$) sepecified such that each node, m variables are selected at random out of the M, best split on thes m used to split the node, m is held constatn during the forest growing
+      + each tree is grown to the largest extent possible

+    + Purpose
+      + motivation
+    + Algorithm overview
+    + comparison algorithms